MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-are-calling-plans-in-office-365/see-a-list-of-phone-numbers-in-your-organization.md

     > [!IMPORTANT]
     > Per poter visualizzare l'opzione **vocale** nel riquadro di spostamento sinistra in Skype per interfaccia di amministrazione di Business, è necessario acquistare una licenza di componente aggiuntivo **Per conferenze Audio** , una licenza di componente aggiuntivo di **Sistema telefonico** o almeno una **licenza Enterprise E5**.

-4. È possibile filtrare la visualizzazione per i numeri di telefono assegnati a utenti o i numeri di telefono che è possibile assegnare ad un utente. È possibile filtrare per:
+4. You can filter your view for phone numbers that are assigned to users or phone numbers that you can assign to a user.
+You can filter by:

    - **Tutti** i numeri di telefono inclusi numeri di telefono di servizio.

    - **Numero assegnato **all'utente.

    - **Nessun numero assegnato** all'utente.

 ## <a name="to-see-the-phone-numbers-that-are-assigned-to-voice-users"></a>Per visualizzare i numeri di telefono assegnati agli utenti voce

 ![30x30.png di logo sfb](../images/sfb-logo-30x30.png) **utilizzando Skype per interfaccia di amministrazione di Business**

-Quando si imposta le impostazioni degli utenti all'interno dell'organizzazione di effettuare e ricevere chiamate telefoniche, è necessario ottenere innanzitutto i numeri di telefono e quindi assegnarli a utenti.
-Dopo aver ottenuto i tuoi numeri di telefono, è possibile solo visualizzare l'elenco di utenti che hanno numeri di telefono assegnati agli utenti, quelli che non lo fanno e se un utente è ospitato Online o locale.
+When you are setting up users in your organization to make and receive phone calls, you must first get the phone numbers and then assign them to your users.
+After you've gotten your phone numbers, you might just want to see the list of the users that have phone numbers assigned to users, those that don't and whether a user is hosted Online or on-premises.

 1. Accedi a Office 365 con l'account aziendale o dell'istituto di istruzione.